nifty-oss/limestone/README.md

 * `owner`:
   Optinal program that will own the new account (it default to `program_id` if omitted).

+* `slot`:
+  The slot number for the derivation (the slot needs to be within the valid range, i.e., not older than `current slot - TTL`).

 > [!IMPORTANT]
 > `create_account` uses the default `TTL` value of `150` slots.
 This is typically the number of slots that a `blockhash` is available and maximizes the chance of the account creation to succeed.
 You can use the `create_account_with_ttl` if you want to use a different `TTL` value – a lower `TTL` provides a shorter interval for the PDA signer to be available.
 At the same time, if your transaction is not executed within the `TTL` slots, it will fail.